anithasagwityi/HTML-CSS/README.md

 •	HTML provides six levels of headlines <h1> to <h6> with <h1> being the largest and <h6> being the smallest.

-Working with Graphics and Images
+Unit 5: Working with Graphics and Images
 Images

 We use the img attribute when dealing with Images in HTML, as we know that the web will be very dull without images.